mxashlynn/Yurivania-0/README.md

 - Mobile Controls
   - Same as ROM Controls, but shown on-screen.

 # Goals 👭👻

 - People really liked Yurivania so I wanted to make a followup that was just as cute, simple, and gay as the original.
 - I love GB Studio and wanted to keep using it.
 - I wanted to keep the scope *really, really* small so that I could finish it in about two weeks.

 # Features 🎭🗺️

 1. 2D side-scrolling exploration.
-2. Environmental hazards to avoid.
+2. NPC rescue.
-3. Characters to interact with.
+3. Backstory for Yurivania 1.

 # Requirements 🛡️🦴

-This game was built with RichardULZ's fixes to [GB Studio 2.0-beta 5](https://github.com/RichardULZ/gb-studio/tree/fix/beta5), using [Tiled](http://www.mapeditor.org/), [Aseprite](https://www.aseprite.org/), and [OpenMPT](https://openmpt.org/).
+This game was built with [GB Studio 2.0-beta 5](https://github.com/RichardULZ/gb-studio/tree/fix/beta5), using [Tiled](http://www.mapeditor.org/), [Aseprite](https://www.aseprite.org/), and [OpenMPT](https://openmpt.org/).

 # Contributors ⚗️🍧